deyndev/deyndev/README.md

-# Daine
+# Deyndev

 ## MERN Stack Developer | Python & C# Programmer | Professional Designer

 ---

 ### 👋 About Me
 Hello there!
-I'm Daine.
+I'm Deyndev.
 I specialize in full-stack web development using the MERN stack, with additional expertise in Python, C#, and professional design.
 Passionate about building responsive and intuitive web applications, I also have a flair for creating visually appealing designs.

 ---